conyappa/mobile/README.md

 ### Local server

 First you must install and run [Con Yappa's backend](https://github.com/conyappa/backend).
 If you are using macOS or Linux, the default configurations of the development app should connect you by default to the local server.
 If you are using Windows with `wsl`, you probably won't be able to connect to the local development server.

+### Building the app from GitHub

+The repository includes a GitHub workflow that builds the application from the CD environment with a few clicks.
+To build the application, go to the "_Actions_" tab on the GitHub repository, click the `build-production` action and click the button that reads "_Run workflow_".
+This will prompt you to input the operating system to build (`ios` or `android`).
+After completing that field, click the green "_Run workflow_" button and the build will start on the Expo server.